How to Spot Fake Business Advisors: Follow the Money, Not the Pitch

 If a financial professional is giving you business strategy, but the way they’re compensated is through product sales, they’re not advising.
 They’re positioning.

-And they’re counting on the fact that most business owners won’t notice the bait-and-switch.
+And they’re counting on the fact that most business owners won’t notice the bait-and-switch—one of the biggest financial advisor red flags to watch for.

 Look Past the Letters